 All the papers offered are specifically designed for doctors already working rurally.
 The papers can be done as part of the postgraduate qualifications or as a one off CME activity.
 The level of involvement varies from doing all the papers formally to doing any number of individual papers (even just one) to only attending the residentials of some of papers as CME.
 The papers are delivered through online learning activities, teleconferences and one 3 to 6 days residential.
 Up to date (handpicked) literature that are specifically relevant to the rural context are provided as background reading.

-All the papers qualify for MOPS credits as well as satisfying the requirement for "clinical attachment in base hospital" (for Rural Hospital Fellows) under the RNZCGP CPD program.
+All the papers qualify for MOPS credits as well as satisfying the requirement for clinical attachment in base hospital (for Rural Hospital Fellows) under the RNZCGP CPD programme.

 Rural Generalist CME Workshop

 A yearly workshop on rural health.

 Rural Simulation Course (RiSC)